 In their capacity as leaders of AMIA, all individuals have an obligation to make decisions and conduct affairs of the organization based upon the desire to promote AMIA and its mission.
 The term “leaders” is used to refer to three groups; (1) AMIA employees (2) members of the board of directors, committee chairs, task force chairs, and general committee members when those particular committees are empowered or charged with making policy or ethics recommendations (also referred to as agents), and (3) committee members (excluding the policy and ethics committees covered above as agents) and elected working group leaders.

-AMIA's other leaders are expected to serve their leadership term for the benefit of AMIA which can only be achieved by assuring that decisions are made in an environment in which conflicts are disclosed and managed appropriately.
+AMIA’s other leaders are expected to serve their leadership term to the benefit of AMIA.
+This can be achieved only by assuring that decisions are made in an environment in which conflicts are disclosed and managed appropriately.
 The existence of a conflict of interest, commitment, or conscience does not in itself constitute unethical behavior – many complex and contemporary duties might be in conflict without malign intent.

 Conflicts of Interest

 A conflict of interest may arise when a leader has a role, investment, or obligation, or receives compensation or other benefit from another organization or entity, and where that relationship might bias decisions made on behalf of AMIA or may suggest that the leader’s loyalty is divided between AMIA and the other organization.
 A “competing interest” might arise in a transaction between AMIA and a third party, or from a leader’s volunteer or paid relationship with a third party, which may compromise the leader’s ability to provide undivided loyalty to AMIA.
 This policy sets no monetary or compensation threshold for a conflict of interest and includes noncompensated conflicts of interest as described below.
 The AMIA Conflict of Interest policies extend to AMIA leaders’ spouses, domestic partners, parents, and children.